Capleton

 Clifton George Bailey III (born 13 April 1967), better known by his stage name Capleton, is a Jamaican reggae and dancehall musician.
 He is also referred to as King Shango, King David, The Fireman and The Prophet.
 His record label is called David House Productions.
 He is known for his Rastafari views expressed in his songs.

 Early life

 Bailey was born in Islington in St. Mary in 1967.
 As a youth, he was given the surname of a popular St. Mary lawyer and friend of the family, Capleton, as a nickname by his relatives and friends.

 Capleton rejects the name given to him at birth.
 He now prefers "King Shango", given its roots in the Yoruba language.
+His sister is Aleen Bailey, 2004 Olympic gold medalist sprinter for Jamaica.

 As a teenager, he sneaked out of his home to catch local dancehall acts, eventually leaving St. Mary for Kingston at the age of 18 to work on his career as a dancehall deejay.